A Photo Teacher |

 Identify the color contrast for each image on each of the edited contact sheets or machine prints.

-2 optimized digital color photographic prints made in the Grossmont College Digital Photography Lab.
+Minimum of 4 – optimized digital and/or analog color photographic prints made in the Grossmont College Digital Photography Lab.

-Turn-in the critique prints along with the remaining prints made in a manila envelope for evaluation and feedback.
+Turn-in all critique materials in a manila envelope for evaluation and feedback.

 .